wtsi-hgi/shepherd/README.md

 whitespace (`1*WSP`) in the following definitions.
-If tokens need to be juxtaposed (i.e., without whitespace), then they will be interposed in the grammar by an ampersand; if whitespace is optional (`*WSP`), tokens will be joined by a question mark:
+If tokens need to be juxtaposed (i.e., without whitespace), then they will be interposed in the grammar by an ampersand; if whitespace is optional (`*WSP`), tokens will be joined by a question mark; these same sigils will be prefixed to repetition rules wherever it's ambiguious:

     TOKEN TOKEN    ; foo bar
     TOKEN & TOKEN  ; foobar
     TOKEN ?
 TOKEN  ; foobar / foo bar
+    TOKEN &1*TOKEN ; foofoofoofoo

 Otherwise, the grammar definition will be in ABNF, per [RFC 5234](https://tools.ietf.org/html/rfc5234):